Pretotyping vs. Prototyping: should we build it vs. can we build it

 • Will they use it more than once?

 One of the most famous examples of pretotyping is that of the Palm Pilot.
 When he had the idea for this product, the founder of Palm Computing, Jeff Hawkins, didn’t rush to build the device.
-He ran pretotypes to make sure that a) the product would work functionally and b) that people would actually want to buy and use them.
+He ran pretotypes to make sure that a) the product would work functionally and b) that people would want to buy and use them.
 He did this by mocking up a Palm Pilot using pieces of wood and paper, carrying it around for a few weeks and “using” it to see if it was valuable and to test other people’s interest in it.

 Whilst he didn’t know it at the time (because Alberto Savoia hadn’t invented the name “Pretotyping” yet), Hawkins was demonstrating a perfect example of a pretotype - an experiment using the smallest possible investment of time and money to see if the product would actually work.